 Fascinated by sciences, I became an Agronomist engineer specialized in health and biotechnologies.
 My decision to focus on molecular and cellular biology was the opportunity to travel in France and abroad, with the aim to acquire new knowledge and skills.
-My passion for biochemistry, ‘omics’ sciences, microbiology, immunology and bioinformatics, which was only growing up with years, motivated me to join several teams to broaden my skillset.
+My passion for biochemistry, ‘omics’ sciences, immunology, microbiology and bioinformatics, which was only growing up with years, motivated me to join several teams to broaden my skillset.
 I had the pleasure to be involved in several projects of the Lipid Research Group at the UNSW, which aimed to understand relationships between lipids, miRNAs and cardiovascular diseases.
 I also had the chance to be part of the Microbe-Omics team from the infectious diseases division of Sanofi, where I worked on the characterization of antibiotics-target interactions.
-These experiences confronted me to the requirements of researcher and engineer’s work, and overall, fed my passion for Life sciences.
+These experiences confronted me to the requirements of researcher and engineer’s work, and overall, fed my passion for Life sciences, which led me to start a PhD thesis.
+I am currently part of the Turing centre for living systems (CENTURI) and I am working under the supervision of Philippe Pierre at the CIML (Immunology Centre of Marseille Luminy) and Christine Brun at the TAGC (Theories and Approaches of Genomic Complexity).

 My involvement in several organisations, such as the Agrocampus Ouest Rock club, taught me other skills, in particular in communication, teaching and team management.
 Nevertheless, if you don’t success finding me in a laboratory, handling a pipette, or in front of a computer analyzing some data, you will probably find me with horses, being an avid horse rider!